 Abortion Hypocrisy in Texas

-The landmark 1973 Supreme Court decision on Roe v Wade, in which the Court ruled that the Constitution of the United States generally protected the right to have an abortion, focused on the Due Process Clause of the Fourteenth Amendment of the U.S. Constitution providing that an individual has a fundamental "right to privacy", thus protecting a woman's right to have an abortion.
-But it also ruled that the right to abortion is not absolute and must be balanced against the government's interests in protecting women's health and prenatal life.[1]

-In 2022, the Supreme Court reversed its decision on Roe v.
+But let's start out at the beginning.
+The landmark 1973 Supreme Court decision on Roe v Wade, in which the Court ruled that the Constitution generally protected the right to have an abortion, focused on the Due Process Clause of the 5th and 14th Amendments providing that an individual has a fundamental "right to privacy", thus protecting a woman's right to have an abortion.
+But it also ruled that the right to abortion is not absolute and must be balanced against the government's interests in protecting women's health and prenatal life.
+Then, in 2022, the Supreme Court reversed its decision on Roe v.
 Wade essentially sending the issue of abortion's legality back to the states for their own determination.

-Here in Texas, anticipating (much like Pavlov's dogs, in my opinion) that the Supreme Court would overturn their previous decision, the predominantly Republican Texas legislature passed what is known as a "trigger law" essentially prohibiting abortion in any form except to save the mother's life or prevent substantial impairment of a major bodily function.
+Here in Texas, anticipating (much like Pavlov's dogs, in my opinion) that the Supreme Court would overturn Roe v.
+Wade, the predominantly Republican Texas legislature passed what is known as a "trigger law" that essentially prohibits abortion in any form except to save the mother's life or prevent substantial impairment of a major bodily function.
+But here's where the fun begins.
+Enter stage left: the Hypocrites.
+Yes, those elusive creatures who can bend logic like a contortionist in a funhouse mirror.
+Let's take a disturbing look at their twisted thought processes

 Opposition to Abortion

 Abortion opponents often cite that since "life begins at conception, abortion is murder."
 That predominantly Christian belief then extends to them claiming that they are "advocating for the unborn", or that they are "protecting the sanctity of human life".
 But regardless of their additional arguments, all of their rhetoric comes back to their singular belief that "life begins at conception."
+But then, they cut funding for social programs that support children once they're born.
+Because, you know, once you're out of the womb, it's everyone for themselves, kid.

 I state that this is a "belief" because there is really no definable, beyond-a-reasonable-doubt proof that life does or does not begin at conception.
 Despite a large number of scientific citations that this belief is a valid statement, there are an equal number of equally scientific citations to the contrary.
 As a result, discussions of this nature fall squarely into the realm of philosophical debate, and that is a very poor area from which to make law.